DimShim/Andersen_DevOps_cours/1_TIL/README.md

 3. An example of a CI/CD project

 # 2.09.2021 Today I've learned
-1. How to install VirtualBox on Linux
+1. How to install Oracle VM VirtualBox on Linux
 ### Today I've revised
 1. Comparative and superlative adjectives
 2. How to give directions in English